WYLD-FM: History

 The station remained silent for five months, with the owners stating they could no longer bear its operating costs.
 It was sold to Peterson Broadcasting Corporation in February 1975.
 Under Peterson, the newly renamed WYLD-FM began a successful run as a rhythmic contemporary ("CHUrban") outlet after the format was shifted over from WYLD (AM), which Peterson separately bought at the same time.
 For years, it was branded as WYLD FM 98 and later as WYLD FM 98 Jammin'!.
 By the late 1980s, it competed with WQUE-FM, which lasted until 1993, when it became WQUE's sister station.
 With WQUE concentrating on youthful listeners, WYLD-FM evolved into its current urban adult contemporary format.

 WYLD-AM-FM were acquired by San Antonio-based Clear Channel Communications in 1993.
 Clear Channel was the forerunner to today's owner, iHeartMedia, Inc.

 Until December 2013, WYLD-FM carried the syndicated Tom Joyner Morning Show.
 Crosstown competitor KMEZ picked up Joyner, and WYLD-FM switched to carrying Steve Harvey in the morning, which formerly aired on WQUE.

-On August 1, 2012, WYLD-FM's HD2 subchannel and its FM translator K242CE (96.3 FM) dropped their Smooth Jazz format for Top 40/CHR as "96.3 KISS FM."
-This marks the second time in the market that Clear Channel has used the Top 40 "KISS-FM" brand, which was previously used at KSTE.
+On August 1, 2012, WYLD-FM's HD2 subchannel and its FM translator K242CE (96.3 FM) dropped their smooth jazz format for Top 40/CHR as "96.3 KISS FM".
+This marks the second time in the market that Clear Channel has used the Top 40 "KISS-FM" brand, which was previously used at KSTE-FM.
 The "Kiss FM" format lasted until February 17, 2014, when K242CE switched to active rock, simulcasting WRNO-HD2.
-The translator now carries the "Throwback" format, airing classic hip hop with no DJs.
+The translator now carries the "Throwback" format, airing classic hip hop.